Xiaosu-Guo-2024/Project/README.md

 # Project
 This is code of project.
 Implement FlashAttention1 & 2 from scratch & automated selecting num_heads of attention with less exe time.
 A way to improve further is to change original softmax operation into approximation one.

+Due to use jupiter, all codes are all in the same .ipynb, but before running it, still need to use terminal to install some packages.

 Require for this packaging

 Tensor flow Version should be 2.16.0   pip3 install --upgrade tensorflow